 Although having taught in a number of out-of-field areas, Stephen’s passion has remained in the disciplines of Language, Humanities, and Careers.
 He has also served schools in welfare and wellbeing support roles.
 His evolving Careers advisory and consultancy roles are the successful culmination of many years in education and a vast variety of world (life) experience.

 Stephen enjoys eating out, art, design, and language.
 Stephen enjoys listening to an eclectic mix of music, including Folk Metal, late 80s and early 90s music.
 He loves teaching and is intrinsically motivated.
 His passion drives his work and vice versa.
 He is most interested in the long-term achievements of his students.
 As such, he is dedicated to helping his individual students to overcome personal barriers the idea of helping them define, achieve, and enjoy personal levels of success.

-A native of Tōkyō, Mika has approximately 20 years of experience as a Japanese chef in Australia.
+A native of Tōkyō, Mika has over 20 years of experience as a Japanese chef in Australia.
 She holds a 2nd Dan in Shodō (brush calligraphy) and a teacher’s license in Sadō (Japanese tea ceremony).